Shopping Statistics: The Record-Breaking Numbers

 How many people shop for car insurance every year?

 According to J.D.
-Power's 2025 U.S. Insurance Shopping Study, a record 57% of auto insurance customers shopped for a new policy — the highest percentage in the study's 19-year history.
-LexisNexis data shows that 47.1% of all in-force auto policies were shopped at least once in the 12 months ending Q4 2025, with year-over-year shopping growth running at 10.6%.
-Shopping activity is at an all-time high across virtually every consumer demographic, and early 2026 data shows the trend continuing with no signs of slowing.
+Power's 2025 U.S. Insurance Shopping Study, a record 57% of auto insurance customers shopped for a new policy — up from 49% in 2024 and the highest percentage in the study's 19-year history.
+LexisNexis data shows 47.1% of all U.S. auto policies-in-force were shopped at least once in the 12 months ending Q4 2025, while TransUnion confirmed auto shopping grew +10.6% year-over-year in Q4 2025.
+Early 2026 data shows 33% of policyholders plan to switch within 90 days — the highest switching intent since 2018 — suggesting the shopping surge is not slowing down.

 What is the best time of year to shop for car insurance?